Did You Know That Driving Could Be Causing Your Back Pain?

-Unfortunately for many of us lower back pain and driving go hand in hand.
+But unfortunately for many of us lower back pain and driving seem to go hand in hand.

-However while back problems can be a real pain for drivers they are far worse among those that have to drive for a living.
+However, while back problems can be a real pain for everyday drivers, they are far worse for those that have to drive for a living.

-Truckers, bus drivers, taxi drivers and delivery drivers spend day after day in their vehicles and this can be a disaster for their bodies.
+As truckers, bus drivers, taxi drivers and delivery drivers have to spend day after day in their vehicles which can be a disaster for their bodies.

 Why Do You Get Back Pain When Driving?

-Getting back pain while driving seems a bit puzzling at first.
+Getting back pain while driving may seem a bit puzzling at first.

 So what's the problem?

-Well a big part of it is the sitting down but that is not the whole story.
+Well a big part of it is the sitting down but that's not the whole story.

-In fact there are three reasons why your back can start to ache during a long drive:
+In fact, there are three reasons why your back can start to ache during a long drive which are:

-Sitting has been referred to being the new smoking in recent times because of the damage it can do to your health.
+Sitting has been referred to as the new smoking in recent times because of the damage it can do to your health.